Meet Neil Patel, MD, Neurologist, Brain Injury Specialist at Neura Health

 What First Brought you to Medicine?

-When I went through med school, I noticed that neurology kind of drew to me.
-I love solving puzzles and the brain is the final frontier of medicine.
-And so that really drew to me.
-Around that time, that's when concussions started getting a little bit bigger, and I thought it was a great way to combine my passions with sports and neurology.
+When I went through med school, I noticed that neurology drew to me.
+I love solving puzzles and, the brain is the final frontier of medicine, so that really drew to me.
+Around that time that's when concussions started getting a little bit bigger and I thought it was a great way to combine my passions with sports and neurology.

 What is Sports Neurology?